Optically Enhanced Electric Field Sensing Using Nitrogen-Vacancy Ensembles: Introduction

+Broadly speaking, these efforts can be divided into two categories: (i) leveraging orbital states (as opposed to spin states), which exhibit significantly stronger coupling to electric fields, or (ii) utilizing high-density ensembles, which enhances the sensitivity as $\sim 1/\sqrt{N}$, the standard quantum limit \cite{giovannetti2004quantum}.
 Each of these approaches, however, faces its own obstacles.
-In the former case, single NV measurements of the excited-state electric-field susceptibilities are complicated by the photo-ionization of local charge traps \cite{tamarat_stark_2006, acosta_dynamic_2012, PhysRevLett.107.266403}.
-In the latter case, higher densities exacerbate inhomogenous broadening, which can ultimately overwhelm any statistical improvement in sensitivity.
+In the first case, accurate measurements of the electronic susceptibilities have proven challenging due to the deleterious effects of local charge traps observed in single defect experiments \cite{tamarat_stark_2006, acosta_dynamic_2012, PhysRevLett.107.266403, ruhl_stark_2020, white_static_2020, noh_stark_2018, muller_wide-range_2011, nagy_high-fidelity_2019, zhang_single_2019, de_las_casas_stark_2017}.
+In the latter case, higher densities exacerbate inhomogeneous broadening, which can ultimately overwhelm any statistical improvement in sensitivity.

-In this Letter, we present two main results aimed at overcoming these obstacles.
-First, by leveraging an interplay between spin-selective optical pumping and internal electric fields \cite{mittiga2018imaging,kolbl_determination_2019}, we propose a method to extract the NV's excited-state susceptibilities directly from ensemble optically detected magnetic resonance (ODMR) measurements.
-We implement this approach in a high-NV-density sample ($\rho_{\textrm{NV}} \sim 8$ ppm), extracting the transverse and longitudinal susceptibilities as $\chi^\mathrm{e}_\perp = 1.4 \pm 0.1 ~\si{\mega\hertz/ (\volt/\centi \meter)}$ and $\chi^\mathrm{e}_\parallel = 0.7 \pm 0.1~\si{\mega\hertz/ (\volt/\centi \meter)}$, respectively.
-Second, we propose a novel electric field sensing protocol that utilizes resonant optical excitation of NV ensembles.
-The protocol is optimal at low temperatures, where we expect a DC sensitivity, $\eta = 1.3 \pm 0.3~\si{\milli \volt / \centi\meter / \sqrt{\hertz}}$, representing a two order of magnitude improvement compared to the best known NV methods \cite{chen_high-sensitivity_2017, michl_robust_2019}.
-Both of our results stem from the investigation of an unusual experimental feature --- inverted-contrast ODMR peaks [Fig.~\ref{fig:1}(a)] --- which arise in low-temperature spectroscopy performed with near-resonant excitation~\cite{akhmedzhanov_optically_2016}.
+In this paper, we propose and analyze a technique, inspired by atomic saturation spectroscopy, designed to mitigate these challenges~\cite{kehayias_microwave_2014,schawlow_spectroscopy_1982,schawlow_spectroscopy_1982}.
+In particular, we focus on dense ensembles of nitrogen vacancy (NV) color centers in diamond---a spin defect which can be optically polarized and coherently manipulated via microwave fields~\cite{doherty2013nitrogen,schirhagl2014nitrogen}.
+The essence of our approach is to apply \emph{resonant} optical excitation to polarize a subgroup of an inhomogeneously broadened ensemble, and to probe the ground-state properties of this subgroup using optically detected magnetic resonance (ODMR).
+In doing so, we observe an unusual spectral feature --- inverted-contrast peaks \cite{akhmedzhanov_optically_2016, akhmedzhanov_microwave-free_2017} --- which are significantly narrower than the magnetic spectra obtained via conventional, \emph{off-resonant} ODMR (Fig.~\ref{fig:1}); crucially, this feature reveals an underlying correlation between the excited- and ground-state energy levels, which arises from the presence of internal electric fields within the diamond lattice \cite{mittiga2018imaging, bluvstein2019identifying, kolbl_determination_2019}.